Why and How Photographing Gelada Monkeys In Ethiopia

 Gelada are herbivores.
 To feed, they gather grass in their hands before moving it gently to their mouths.
 This gesture, as well as their other movements, is pretty amazing.
 Their gestures are very close to those of humans.

-What immediately struck us when we observed gelada was how similar their behaviors are to human behaviors.
-We have already mentioned the delicate manner in which they feed.
-The way that they looked at us while we were photographing them suggested that they fully understood what we were doing there.
+What immediately struck me when I observed gelada was how similar their behaviors are to human behaviors.
+I have already mentioned the delicate manner in which they feed.
+The way that they looked at me while I was photographing them suggested that they fully understood what I was doing there.

 Their eyes were full of curiosity and surprise.